andrewb47/RepData_PeerAssessment1/PA1_template.md

 In the original dataset there are 2304 rows with the value missing for the number of steps in an interval.

 ### 3.2 Filling missing values
-Missing values will be filled with the mean number of steps of the respective 5-minute interval (ignoring missing data).
+Missing values will be filled with the mean number of steps of the respective 5-minute interval according to the actual data.

 ```r
 # 3.2 steps to replace NA's with mean for the 5 minute interval apart from NAs